 Chess Sets...An insight into that cherished chess piece, the Knight!

-This article is written to provide an insight, and opinion on the part of the author, into that most cherished, artistic and elegant piece on the chessboard, the knight.
+This article is written to provide an insight, and opinion on the part of the author, the owner of TheChessPiece.com, into that most cherished, artistic and elegant piece on the chessboard, the knight.

 Possibly the most enigmatic of chessmen for new players in its style of move and yet it may be moved with the grace of a racehorse, leaping fences or your competitors' most powerful pieces into a position of safety or threat!
 Most players and chess admirers notice the knight as the most interesting piece as it exhibits the most obvious craftsmanship or interesting design.
 Chess collectors, however, see as much art in the other pieces though styling may be more subtle and less exciting.

 As chess players know, bishops are trapped to one square color throughout the game and can only move in a diagonal line.
 The knight, considered to be of equal value, has access to all squares and can establish itself on an opposite color at any time rendering the bishop powerless.
 The knight can therefore defend its own pieces whether on a black or white square.
 The reality is that the knight's strength is linked to its board positioning and the stage of game.
 Knights centered at the opening and mid game are far more valuable than bishops, but the extended reach of the bishop generally makes it a better piece during the end game.

 Why the knight was designed to move in an 'L' shape is curious, though history logically suggests that this was a typical maneuver of armored cavalry to avoid oncoming attack.
 A long forward motion with a sudden short deviation to the right or left or 'L' shape is how most remember this pieces move when first learning to play.
 Most people associate the knight as a very simply carved horse, such as the second piece from the right in the picture below:

 A typical large sheesham set of chessmen with 4.5" King is only $79